 UGE developed a community solar project with Tuckahoe Housing Authority, a public housing development in New York.
-The residents of the

 The residents of the housing authority receive cheaper, cleaner electricity from the project while the Housing Authority receives long-term lease payments, which are re-invested in the buildings and their residents.